rackerlabs/support-how-to/content/cloud-servers/enable-ssh-remote-root-login-on-the-centos-and-ubuntu-operating-system.md

        #PermitRootLogin no

-3. Replace the commented out line with the following line:
+3. Replace the commented-out line with the following line:

        PermitRootLogin yes

 4. Save and close your text editor.

-5. Test your change to ensure that your SSH configuration will not break when you reload the the `ssh` service.
+5. Test your change to ensure that your SSH configuration does not break when you reload the `ssh` service.
 Check the syntax with the following command:

        sshd -t

    You might need to run the command as a super user by adding `sudo` to the beginning of the command.
-   If you are editing the file as a root user, you do not need to use `sudo`.
-If you receive a "Permission denied" response, use the following command:
+   If you are editing the file as a `root` user, you do not need to use `sudo`.
+If you receive a **Permission denied** response, use the following command:

        sudo sshd -t

    The server gives no response if the syntax is correct.
-You want a response similar to the following:
+You should see a response similar to the following:

        [root@testserver ~]# sshd -t
        [root@testserver ~]#

-6. After you verify the syntax for your SSH configuration file, reload the ssh service.
+6. After you verify the syntax for your SSH configuration file, reload the `ssh` service.
 It is better to reload, rather than restart, so you aren’t disconnected from the server.
 Reload the `ssh` service with the following command:

         service sshd reload

-   In CentOS 7, and later, you can use the `systemctl reload sshd` command instead of the `service` command to reload SSH.
+   In CentOS 7 and later, you can use the `systemctl reload sshd` command instead of the `service` command to reload SSH.
 However, `service` works in both CentOS and the Ubuntu operating system.

 7. After the reload completes, use the following command to check that `sshd` is running: